 Stem Cell Therapy for thumb osteoarthritis

-In our experience of over 20 years seeing patients with thumb osteoarthritis we have seen positive results with PRP and with bone marrow derived stem cells and most recently umbilical cord derived stems cells.
+In our experience of over 20 years seeing patients with thumb osteoarthritis we have seen positive results with PRP and with bone marrow derived stem cell.
 There is research coming suggesting that the positive effects of stem cell therapy studied and documented in the large joints, the hips and knees for example, can be demonstrated in the small joints, those of the thumb for example.
 This was suggested and shown by research in the journal Plastic and reconstructive surgery.
 Global open.
 (7)

 Stem cells offered in the thumb region act in the same manner as those injected into the knee.
 In our observations we have noted: